sio/gitlab-runners-fleet/README.md

 - I want to be able to choose from a wider set of Cloud providers than `docker-machine` supports.
 Coding new bindings for `docker-machine` seems to be a pointless endeavor.
+- I wanted a project to try Pulumi out

 ## Requirements for management node